nhillardaunmedu/food-stories/stories/smoked-fish/index.md

 ---

 # smoked fish
-This story comes from Nick Hillard who had a deep connection with his Grandpa through thier shared love of sea food
+This story comes from Nick Hillard who had a deep connection with his Grandpa through their shared love of sea food
 {% include figure.html
   class="right"
   width="40%"